RSS Feed

 Two mules for…

-Now imagine, if you will, hiking in 87o F weather – with humidity – most times with no shade – sun fierce – not a cloud in the sky – followed by Antonio on a mule yakking away on his cell phone.
+Now imagine, if you will, hiking in 87o F weather – with humidity – most times with no shade – sun fierce – not a cloud in the sky – followed by Antonio on a mule yakking away on his cell phone!

 Up again, on hike back to Bubion – this was so steep I had to keep stopping in the (very few) shady spots…the climb was intense.
 Bea kept me going – it was easier with the stops, but woof: talk about hard (my hardest hike…the rest got easier by the day.)
 Finally got to Bubion and she and I stopped in a small taverna for a drink.
 It was such fun to just not be “in train” and I loved Bea for doing it.
 She is a remarkable person – so Spanish, absolutely tiniest person I’ve every met.
-Used to be a dancer, until, as she says, her boobs got too big!
+She used to be a dancer, until, as she says, her boobs got too big!
 She is funny and encouraging and has been such a friend on this hike.

 On the road